siandk/greenhouse/README.md

 ## Greenhouse
 This is the main program.
 Consisting of a main(), and 2 timers.

+The first timer (Timer 1) controls the automatic controls, and the LCD display output

+The timer is set up with a 2 second delay, and includes the watchdog timer reset (The watchdog timer has a 4 second timeout)

+Delay:

+- T=1f=116M=62.5ns
+- (Tdelay / (Tcpu * Prescaler)) - 1 = (2s / (62,5nSek * 1024)) - 1 = 31249

+The main() functions sole purpose is to start the watering system, if the global WS_flag has been set to 1.

+The reason for using main() for the wateringsystem, is due to the software delay, between the steps in the stepmotor pattern.

+By using main(), we make sure a timer is not halted, while the wateringsystem is running.

 ## SunDetect
 Photocell and LED control
 ***